-Saas startups continue to struggle with low product adoption rates through their early days.
+SaaS startups continue to struggle with low product adoption rates shortly after launching.
 They have high signup rates but these customers eventually wane away and cancel their subscriptions when they are done with their initial goal of signing up.

-For most Saas companies, strategic marketing can help them increase their numbers.
-However, the point at which a customer discovers how this product could help them achieve their goals daily – usually referred to as the “aha” moment – is a near struggle to discover.
-This is why it is important to closely take a look at your company, discover the stages that are important along the customer’s life, and use these stages to introduce “aha” features that stem the customers in the service at particular points in time.
+For most SaaS companies, strategic marketing can help them increase their numbers.
+However, the moment where a customer discovers how this product could help them achieve their goals doesn’t always arrives.
+This is also known as the “aha” moment.
+This is why it is important to take a close look at your company.
+Doing so will help you discover the stages that are important along the customer’s life, and use these stages to introduce “aha” features that reel customers in.

 1. Use In-Product Tips, Guides and Walkthroughs

-The first time a customer signs up to your company will be to achieve a very specific goal.
-For saas companies, there is every likelihood that the customer will achieve that specific goal within a day or two of signing up.
-It is highly possible that after the customer achieves said goal, you will probably never see them logging into your service again.
+The first time a customer signs up to your company they will have a very specific goal.
+For SaaS companies, the chances are high that the customer will achieve that specific goal within a day or two of signing up.
+It is also possible that after the customer achieves said goal, they won’t log into your service again.

-Additionally, the users who have continued to use your platform will probably get bored after some time and only log in whenever they want to achieve something in particular every once in a while.
+Additionally, the users who have continued to use your platform will probably get bored after some time and only log in whenever they want to achieve a particular goal every once in a while.

-To redeem your startup from both of these happenings, use in-app tips and walkthroughs to acquaint your new users with what the service has to offer aside from the feature for which they signed up.
+To save your startup from both of these possibilities, you need to develop a comprehensive onboarding strategy.
+You can do this by using in-app tips and walkthroughs to acquaint your new users with what the service has to offer aside from the feature for which they signed up.

-Most saas businesses have several helpful features.
-It is important to ensure that through in-app guides and walkthroughs, your customers – both new and old – have a knowledge of the features of the whole application.
-They will get more engaged with the service as they learn what more they can do aside from their initial signup goal.
+Most SaaS businesses have several helpful features.
+It is important to ensure that through in-app guides and walkthroughs, your customers understand all the features your software has to offer.
+They will get more engaged with the service as they learn what they can do with it aside from their initial signup goal.

 2. Use Segmented Email Marketing

-Email marketing is still very alive because there is still nothing to replace email all over the world.
+Email marketing is still a very effective way of reaching out to clients.
 Using proper email segmentation will help you divide your customers into various sets of groups.

-Using this groups you can set up email campaigns to provide guidance or just communicate with your customers.
+Using this groups you can set up email campaigns to provide guidance or just keep your customers updated.
 As you communicate with them, they get engaged and even more psyched up to keep using the platform.

 After the user has completed the signup process, they need to be on-boarded, nurtured, and taken through a series of emails that can help them discover your product’s hidden gems.
-By taking them through these initial steps, you greatly increase the engagement, increase your conversions at each stage of the campaign, and help them adopt your product as a whole.
+By taking them through these initial steps, you can greatly increase engagement, increase your conversions at each stage of the campaign, and help them adopt your product.

-We introduce upsells and call to actions along the way to different segments of our customers.
+At Pressfarm, we introduce upsells and calls to action along the way to different segments of our customers.
 We have greatly increased our adoption by sending the right emails to the right segment of users at any stage in time.

 3. Use Blog Posts to Educate

-The best place to continuously pitch and market your product is your company’s blog.
+The best place to continuously pitch and market your product is on your company blog.
 Take advantage of the readership you have to keep training your customers on how to achieve their goals using your product.

-You can out-rightly write articles about your company’s offerings as part of documentation and occasionally refer your customers to them.
-However, we prefer to use articles not as a means towards an end but as an opportunity to help customers achieve their goals around a topic they are interested in.
+You can write articles about your company’s offerings as part of documentation and occasionally refer your customers to them.
+However, we prefer to use articles not as a marketing tactic but as an opportunity to help customers achieve their goals around a topic they are interested in.

-A clever way to teach about your product is occasionally writing about the strategies that customers can use towards a certain end goal, then lightly mentioning how your product helps them achieve one of the strategies as a tip in the article.
+A clever way to teach people about your product is occasionally writing about the strategies that customers can use to achieve a certain end goal, then lightly mentioning how your product helps them achieve one of the strategies as a tip in the article.

-The best piece of advice is to develop a content marketing strategy.
-Understand the topics around your startup’s niche, write useful content on them and test the response from users.
-Learn from the data, make the necessary changes, and grow.
-A sound content strategy has helped Saas companies like Buffer, Kissmetrics, and Hubspot to grow their daily users.
-Tools like Pressfarm can also get your startup heard by getting it featured on their blog and going even further to craft your content marketing strategy too.
+In order to develop an effective content marketing strategy, you must first understand the topics around your startup’s niche, write useful content about them and test the response from users.
+Once you’ve done that for a while, you can learn from the data, make the necessary changes, and grow.
+A sound content strategy has helped SaaS companies like Buffer, Kissmetrics, and Hubspot to grow their daily users.

 4. Test Website & In-App Placement

-Some Saas companies do not provide any sort of engagement to their users when they are logged on.
-However, if you investigate a little you will see that from platforms like Facebook, Gmail, Airbnb, Dropbox, and Slack attempt to re-engage users and increase product adoption through website and in-app cues that keep the customers engaged.
+Some SaaS companies do not provide any sort of engagement to their users when they are logged on.
+However, if you investigate a little you will find that from platforms like Facebook, Gmail, Airbnb, Dropbox, and Slack attempt to re-engage users and increase product adoption through website and in-app cues.
+These keep the customers engaged.

-Identify important spots in your service where you think customers will benefit from a tip, CTA, or an announcement.
+In order to implement this effectively, you can identify important spots in your service.
+Where you think customers will benefit from a tip, CTA, or an announcement.
 Add those prompts to guide your customers into the next level of your service.

 5. Try Using Prompts In Team Email Signatures

-Your customers can benefit a lot from subtle and unobtrusive email prompts like having your team place an announcement, CTA, tip, or element prompts in their signatures.
-As they send out emails, they help onboard customers and increase product adoption.
+Your customers can benefit a lot from subtle and unobtrusive email prompts like having your team place an announcement or CTA in their signatures.
+As they send out emails, these prompts help onboard customers and increase product adoption.
 They also attract new customers and increase signups.

 6. Utilize Ad Retargeting To Stay Top-of-Mind

-Repetition has seen some companies grow to their fills.
-It is a marketing strategy that is proven to work and it is also very simple.
-Just show your ad to people who have shown interest in your offerings in the past.
-Keep repeating this like a psychological trick of some sort and eventually you will convert.
+Repetition has seen some companies grow dramatically.
+This marketing strategy is proven to work and it is very simple as well.
+Simply show your ad to people who have shown interest in you in the past.
+Keep repeating this like a psychological trick and eventually you will convert.

-For instance, let’s say you had an ad leading customers to your landing page at a particular point in the recent past.
-Some of the prospective leads that showed interest but did not execute the call-to-action on the landing page are a great opportunity to market another product or additional features.
+For instance, let’s say you recently had an ad leading customers to your landing page.
+Some of the prospective leads that showed interest but did not execute.
+The call-to-action on the landing page are a great opportunity to market another product or additional features.
 You can set your ad to show to these leads again.
 That is the whole concept of ad retargeting.

-The more they see your ad, the higher their chances of signing up or taking you serious on that CTA.
+The more they see your ad, the higher their chances of eventually signing up.

-Utilise ad retargeting for your customers so that you can stay on top of their minds.
-Propose upsells, CTAs, product features and upgrades, or prompt them to take a particular training that will eventually lead to higher product adoption rates.
+Utilise ad retargeting so that you can stay top of mind with your customers.
+Propose upsells, CTAs, product features and upgrades.
+Alternatively, you can prompt them to try a training session that will ultimately lead to higher product adoption rates.

 7. Host Webinars & Live Demos To Train & Upsell Users

 Webinars and live demos cannot be underestimated.
-They have become popular over the years for one main reason: they provide a live or visual video content in an interactive manner that can sometimes not be achieved through all the above methods.
+They have become popular over the years for one main reason: they provide video content in an interactive and unique manner.

-Through webinars, an actual person interacts with customers to teach them about the product, features that they are using, those they might not be using, and how to quickly achieve what they want.
-The viewers get to participate in the conversation and ask questions.
+Through webinars, an actual person interacts with customers to teach them about the product.
+As well as its features, and how to quickly achieve what they want.
+The viewers get to learn about features they’re not already using, participate in the conversation and ask questions.

-Two most important aspects about webinars and live demos are:
+Two most important benefits of webinars and live demos are:

 a).
-You get customers visually engaged, in a participatory manner.
+You get customers visually engaged.
 It changes your product demonstrations from telling to showing.

 b).
 It becomes easier to upsell customers on various points or additional products and increase your conversion rates.